 Ava Ansari is a transmedia poet, transcultural curator, and yogi who practices with the sensual, famillial, institutional, and digital bodies.
 Their practice lives at the intersections of choreographic, linguistic, musical, and spatial composition; heterotopic healing and radical cyber celebration; and translingual embodiment and bodies' free navigation.

-Since 2010, Ava has been working with network technologies and distanced communities to diversify the fixated notions of poetic expression and organization.
+Since 2010, Ava has been working with telepresence healing technologies and distanced communities to diversify the fixated notions of poetic expression and governance.
 “The Back Room” collective for critical dialogue and virtual poetics with hubs in cities in Iran and the US (Doris Duke Foundation’s Building Bridges Awardee, 2010-14); “Subway” app for poetic public movement beyond preventing laws (International Journal of Arts & Technology, Volume 7, 2014); and “Conducting Studies” processor for poetic mapping (International Conference on New Interfaces for Musical Expression 2015, International Symposium on Electronic Arts 2014) are examples of their early projects.

 Their collaborative projects, workshops, and public programs are created in organic and slow modes that work with poetry as process with queer, nonbinary, transgender, nonconforming gender, Black, Indigenous, and Non-English friends, neighbors, poets, artists, musicians, healers, and organizers to revitalize and circulate ancestral healing modalities lost through intergenerational experiences of forced physical, environmental, and sexual movement, cultural reappropriation, and gaslighting.
 Through ritualistic and linguistic modes of poetic communication, they work to remove pain and cultivate celebratory memories of healing self, land, and senses of belonging across the earth.